MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSiteSystemServer.md

 ```

 ### -UseSiteServerAccount

-Indicates that the cmdlet uses the site server's computer account to install the site system.
+Add this parameter to use the site server's computer account to install this site system.
+For more information, see [Site system installation account](/mem/configmgr/core/plan-design/hierarchy/accounts#site-system-installation-account).

+To use another account, use the **UseSiteServerAccount** parameter.

 ```yaml
 Type: SwitchParameter